erdtch/yolo_trainer_with_python/README.md

         wget https://pjreddie.com/media/files/darknet53.conv.74 -O darknet53.conv.74

 On this step we are ready to train our model.
-Then run
+Let's go back to "yolo_trainer_with_python"

+        cd ../

+Edit some script generator on "train_command_generator.py" which you can choose

+        GPU = False / True      # False = CPU , True = GPU
+        GPU_Card = [0,1,2,3]    # Add number of GPU-Cards which you want to train model.

+Then save it and run.

         python train_command_generator.py

 Copy a command form the output and then run that command.

-# To be continue ...
-Good Luck !
+# Good Luck !

 # References
 Tutorial :